pndhuy150902/SummarizationVietnamese/README.md

 * When you run error with library `mpi4py` you should remove folder `ld` in `compiler_compat` of `anaconda` or `miniconda`.
 For example my `anaconda` path in Linux (Ubuntu) is `/opt/conda`, you will run this command `rm /opt/conda/compiler_compat/ld` to fix error.
 And you run again `run_setup.sh -p`.
 # Run summarization app
 * Run file `run_app.sh` to run interface app for summarization.
-* When run app, this app will be create link public valid in 72 hours for everyone can access app.
+* When run app, this app will be create link public valid in 72 hours (3 days) for everyone can access app.